 As the University of Rochester community works to understand and address how educational opportunity and access are shaped by race in the US, community members in the Department of Chemistry have recognized that there is insufficient diversity, equity, and inclusion within our department.
 In December 2020 the DEIO Committee identified three initial areas in which our department can improve:

 - Understanding and normalizing diversity, equity, and inclusion

 In January 2021 members of the committee convened with members of the Department of Chemistry in open conversation to better understand deficiencies, ways to improve, and metrics to evaluate our success or failure.
 Sixty-five individuals participated in the two-day event was titled “Days of Action”.

 #URSTEMrecharge emerged after the 2020 call from the American Association for the Advancement of Science (AAAS) for academic scientific communities to #shutdownSTEM on June 10, 2020.
-Building on the spirit of this important national movement, Arts Sciences and Engineering (AS&E) at the University of Rochester held a day of deduction, self-examination, and self-reflection on Thursday, June 17, 2021.
+Building on the spirit of this important national movement, Arts, Sciences & Engineering (AS&E) at the University of Rochester held a day of education, self-examination, and self-reflection on Thursday, June 17, 2021.
 Over 70 participants from across the University came together to support continued discussion, planning, and action within and across individual departments.

 As a follow-up to the 2021 DEIO Days of Action, the department revisited initial goals and progress through a series of events comprising the 2023 Diversity, Equity, Inclusion, and Outreach Week of Action (DEIO WoA).
 Multiple sessions, each focused on a separate theme to enable community reflection on what’s working and what’s still needed.
 Insights were collected a working document that identified concrete short- and long-term goals and benchmarks to guide to DEIO committee priorities for the coming year(s).